Grant scheme now up and running!

 - Learn how to 'maintain your own old building' days for individual property owners

 Benefits for Building Owners

+The scheme provides grants towards the cost of conservation projects.
 Grants will be awarded based on a number of criteria.
-Works which will be eligible for grants include: Works which might be eligible for grants include:
+Works which might be eligible for grants include: